gabeklein/expressive-mvc/README.md

 <h2 id="concept-provider-spawning">Spawning an instance</h2>

-Assuming no constructor-arguments, creating an instance just to provide it can be an unnecessary step.
-Pass a Model itself, and you can both create and provide an instance in one sitting.
+Without constructor-arguments, creating the instance separately can be an unnecessary step.
+Pass a Model itself, and you can both create and provide your state in one sitting.
 ```jsx
 export const App = () => {
   return (